-See Receiving an Interrupt with SFB 54 "RALRM"
+For an interpretation of the STATUS parameter, see Receiving an Interrupt with SFB54 "RALRM"

-8.2 Writing a Data Record with SFB 53 "WRREC"
+8.2 Writing a Data Record with SFB53 "WRREC"

-The SFB 52 "WRREC" interface is identical to the FB "WRREC" defined in the standard "PROFIBUS Guideline PROFIBUS Communication and Proxy Function Blocks according to IEC 61131-3"
+The SFB52 "WRREC" interface is identical to the FB "WRREC" defined in the standard "PROFIBUS Guideline PROFIBUS Communication and Proxy Function Blocks according to IEC 61131-3"

-With the SFB 52 "WRREC" (write record) you transfer a data record with the number INDEX to a DP slave/PROFINET IO device component (module or submodule) that has been addressed via ID.
+With the SFB52 "WRREC" (write record) you transfer a data record with the number INDEX to a DP slave/PROFINET IO device component defined by ID.
+This might be a module in the central rack or a distribute component (PROFIBUS DP or PROFINET IO).